-Effective p of owr - 31 December 2019 31 December 2018 2019 2018 Advanced Global Holding Limited ("AGHL") 100% 100% 376 376
+Effective j 31 December 2020 31 December 2019 2020 2019 Advanced Global Holding Limited ("AGHL") 100% 100% 376 376

 In 2014, AGIC made 100% investment in AGHL, a limited liability company incorporated in Luxembourg.
 The share capital contribution in AGHL was kept in its bank account and there were no other assets or liabilities, including contingent liabilities at the balance sheet date.
 AGHL does not have any operations for the reported year.